 items can stop by The Greenery at the Grapevine, our Festival’s "garden boutique," to purchase plants, preserves, fresh apples, and more.

 Once again we're featuring exotic plants provided by David

 And when you get hungry, stop by The

-Wooden Ladle for delicious homemade vegetarian chili, hearty vegetable soup, juicy grilled hot dogs with all the trimmings, and sugary funnel cake, washed down with hot apple cider, coffee, or cold drinks.
-Or stop into our Friendly Café indoors to sample homemade pastries, cakes and delicious pumpkin and apple pies and specialty teas.
+Wooden Ladle for delicious homemade vegetarian chili, hearty vegetable soup, homemade macaroni and cheese, juicy grilled hot dogs with all the trimmings, and sugary funnel cake, washed down with hot apple cider, coffee, or cold drinks.
+Or stop into our Friendly Café indoors to sample homemade pastries, cakes and delicious pumpkin and apple pies, and specialty teas and coffee.

 Admission and parking are free.